-The Bixby Center for Population, Health, and Sustainability is a collaboration of students, faculty, researchers, and staff working to improve maternal health and address the impact of population on global public health and the environment.
-The Center works closely with leaders of U.S. and international-based organizations, as well as government officials throughout Africa and Asia.
+The Bixby Center for Population, Health, and Sustainability is a collaboration of students, faculty, researchers, and staff working to improve maternal and reproductive health and address the impact of population on global public health and the environment.
+The Bixby Center works closely with leaders of U.S. and international-based organizations, as well as government officials throughout Africa and Asia.
 It is dedicated to developing innovations to improve reproductive health in resource-poor settings, including reliable health information systems, local access to essential technologies and guidelines for prioritizing interventions to maximize health impact.
-The Center assists in the implementation of family planning and maternal health programs and seeks to improve the health outcomes of the world’s poorest and most vulnerable women and their families.
+The Bixby Center supports the implementation of family planning and maternal health programs and seeks to improve the health outcomes of the world’s poorest and most vulnerable women and their families.

 The Bixby Center conducts research in countries and regions with persistently high birth rates and constrained access to contraceptive methods.
-The Center works to produce reliable information for population policy decision-making including on barriers to fertility regulation, ease of access to contraception, safe motherhood including misoprostol for the prevention of postpartum hemorrhage, and the management and financing of family planning and reproductive health in resource scarce regions.
+The Bixby Center works to produce reliable information for policy decision-making including barriers to fertility regulation, ease of access to contraception, safe motherhood including misoprostol for the prevention of postpartum hemorrhage, and the management and financing of family planning and reproductive health in resource scarce regions.

 In addition to core research, the Bixby Center also has special programs and initiatives that address complex multifactorial population issues and development challenges.

-The Bixby Center works in partnership with local NGOS, health organizations, Ministries of Health, and international health and research organizations.
+The Bixby Center works in partnership with local NGOs, health organizations, Ministries of Health, and international health and research organizations.